guardian/consent-management-platform/README.md

 #### ConsentManagementPlatform React Component

-The properties the `ConsentManagementPlatform` component takes are listed below alongwith their Typescript definitions:
+The properties the `ConsentManagementPlatform` component takes are listed below along with their Typescript definitions:

 ##### onClose: () => void